Petroglyphs

 What Are Petroglyphs? - Definition, Characteristics

 In prehistoric art, the term "petroglyphs" (derived from the Greek word "petra" meaning stone, and "glyphein" meaning to carve) is used to describe any image created on a rock surface by scouring, scratching, engraving, chiseling, carving or any similar method.
 Note, however, that painted or drawn images on rocks are not classified as petroglyphs: instead, they are defined as pictographs.
-Rock engravings are the most ubiquitous type of Stone Age art, having been found in all parts of the prehistoric world, with the greatest density in parts of Saharan Africa, South Africa, Scandinavia, Siberia, and Australia.
+Rock engravings are by far the most ubiquitous type of Stone Age art, having been found in all parts of the prehistoric world, with the greatest density in parts of Saharan Africa, South Africa, Scandinavia, Siberia, and Australia.
 Typical of this form of ancient art are the Wonderwerk Cave Engravings, discovered in Northern Cape Province, South Africa.
 Consisting of geometric designs, ideomorphs as well as representations of Animals, they date from the Neolithic period, about 8,200 BCE.
 (To see how this type of ancient stonework fits into the development of visual art during the period of prehistory, see: Prehistoric Art Timeline.)

 What is the Difference Between Petroglyphs and Rock Art?